BobBorges/elan-asr/README.md

 ## Caveats

 1. So far, this only works on alignable tier types.
-If there's any demand, it can be expanded to work with other tier types.
+If there's any demand, I can add other tier types.